Thenlie/mdnman/lib/javascript/web_api/web_animations_api/index.md

 {{DefaultAPISidebar("Web Animations")}}

-The **Web Animations API** allows for synchronizing and timing changes to the presentation of a Web page, i.e. animation of DOM elements.
+The **Web Animations API** allows for synchronizing and timing changes to the presentation of a Web page, i.e., animation of DOM elements.
 It does so by combining two models: the Timing Model and the Animation Model.

 ## Concepts and usage